Portrait of Bartolomeo Bonghi

 The Portrait of Bartolomeo Bonghi is an oil on canvas portrait by Italian artist Giovanni Battista Moroni, created in 1553.
 It is held at the Metropolitan Museum of Art, in New York.
 It depicts Bartolomeo Bonghi, a 16th-century Italian legal scholar.
 The portrait presents its subject as he was in life; a man of wealth and status.
 The buildings seen in the top left-hand corner of the painting identify the site of the portrait's sitting as Bergamo in Lombardy.

 In the portrait, Bartolomeo Bonghi is dressed in a professorial robe and a hat.
 He is shown holding a book on Roman civil law.

+History

+Bonghi was from an important family in Bergamo family.
+He graduated in civil and canon law, and taught at the University of Pavia.
+A canon, primicerio of the cathedral of Sant'Alessandro, apostolic prothonotary, count and knight, he was a very important personality in the Bergamo area.
+The date of his death is found in his will from 27 September 1584.

+The painting was seen by Marenzi in the house of the Brembati counts in 1824, and described as bizarre and well preserved.
+The following year he saw it cleaned and improved his opinion.
+The peculiarity of the painting also lies in the writing that was placed on the right with the blazon that reads: BONDUS IVD-CAN.US ET PRIMICER.US., CATH.BERG-PROTHONOT.AP[OSTO]LICUS, COMES, ET AEQU.ES.
+YEAR, DNI.MDLXXXIV.
+The date would indicate the year of Bonghi's death, posterior to the death of the artist, for this reason Marenzi believed that whoever carried out the restoration added new elements.

+A restoration carried in 1991 removed the coat of arms and the writing on the right side, which was certainly out of date, and restored the painting to his original fullness, but eliminated a part of its history.